idevchandra/iamchandra/_posts/humane-aipin/2023-11-15-thoughts-on-humane-aipin.md

 - I don't think video calls would be a good experience on this device.
 You would have to turn the device.
 But, hey, we do the same on smartphones too.

-I will keep udating this article when something mentionable happens about this device.
+I will keep updating this article when something mentionable happens about this device.
 I love what they built.
 And, I am eager to see what this platform grows into.
 I wish the very best to the teams at Humane.

 # See these devices also
 - [Pranav Mistry's Sixthsense](https://www.pranavmistry.com/archived/projects/sixthsense/)